 Entry Routes and Training

 Escalator Engineers usually complete a relevant engineering degree.

 An Advanced Level or Degree Apprenticeship is also a great place to start.
 Take a look at our information article

 To become an Escalator Engineer, you could gain status from Chartered Engineer or Incorporated Engineer professions.
-This could make you stand out from the crowd!

 To register as a Chartered Engineer or an Incorporated Engineer, you must join a professional engineering institution licensed by the Engineering Council.
 You will have to demonstrate commitment and competence to the course to register.